hot-tea-and-driver-updates/STM32_SPI_DeviceDriver/README.md

 To configure the driver for your specific use case, you will need to modify the spi_driver_config.h file.
 This file contains configuration settings for the SPI driver, including the SPI clock frequency, the SPI data format, and the SPI slave select pin.

 ## Building
-To build the driver, open the STM32_SPI_DeviceDriver.uvprojx project file in Keil MDK-ARM and build the project.
+To build the driver, open the STM32_SPI_DeviceDriver.uvprojx project file in Keil MDK-ARM or STM32CubeMX and build the project.

 ## Usage
 To use the driver in your own project, simply include the spi_driver.h header file and call the appropriate functions to initialize and communicate with the SPI peripheral.
 Example code is provided in the main.c file to demonstrate how to use the driver.